Electrical Trades Union (United Kingdom): Growth under Rowan

 Jimmy Rowan, the union's national organiser, was elected as Ewer's replacement, and he ultimately served until 1941.
 He and oversaw rapid growth in the union; from 1,500 members in 1907, it grew to more than 80,000 on his retirement.

 In 1918, the union balloted its members on joining the new Amalgamated Engineering Union, but this was not approved.
 The early 1920s proved a difficult time for the union, and Rowan negotiated a merger with the Transport and General Workers' Union, but this too was rejected by the membership.
 Walter Citrine was appointed as an assistant general secretary of the union in 1920, and transformed its finances, making the reputation which led to his later appointment as General Secretary of the Trades Union Congress.

 Communism and anti-communism

 Rowan was known for his anti-communism but, despite this, members of the Communist Party of Great Britain (CPGB) became prominent in the union under his leadership; by the 1950s, both General Secretary and General President were CPGB members.
+The ETU was known to have enjoyed close contacts with the London branch of the Caribbean Labour Congress led by communist activist Billy Strachan.

-In June 1961, the ETU was taken to court for "conspiracy to defraud" by the union leadership.
+In the spring of 1961, there were allegations that ETU ballots were being rigged by communists.
+In June 1961, the ETU was taken to court by Jock Byrne and Frank Chapple, arguing that members of the CPGB had been part of a "conspiracy to defraud" in internal elections.

 After its leader Jock Byrne suffered a stroke, Frank Chapple became the union's leader in 1966.
 Unusually for a union leader at the time, Chapple espoused free-market thinking, and he aimed to rid his union of communists; his former union - the ETU had been run by communists.
-He was a "reluctant loyalist" to the Labour Party.
-The union went on to advocate nuclear power, privatisation of state-owned industries and membership of the European Union.